7 Casino Crimes to Avoid in Atlantic City

-John Tumelty is a battle-tested attorney who has spent the past 30 years representing countless clients accused of casino crimes in Atlantic City.
+Attorney John W. Tumelty is a battle-tested attorney who has spent the past 30 years representing countless clients accused of casino crimes in Atlantic City.
 As a former assistant county prosecutor with the Atlantic County Prosecutor’s Office, Trial Section, he has unique insight into how prosecutors evaluate a criminal case and prepare a case for court.
 This gives him a huge advantage when preparing a case and strategizing for trial.
 He will fight hard to protect you and help you avoid a criminal record.

-Call 609-385-4010 or fill out our contact form today to request a free consultation with John Tumelty
+Call 609-385-4010 or fill out our contact form today to request a free consultation with Attorney John Tumelty

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.